zbm-dev/zfsbootmenu/releng/docker/README.md

 is useful, *e.g.*, to bind-mount a local clone of the repository into the container.

+# Special NFS bind mount consideration

+Certain initramfs generators, like Dracut, have problems when the source of your bind mounts are NFS shares.
+This usually manifests as an error message saying like `error: preserving permissions` when copying from the NFS bind mount.
+This container allows you to workaround this providing special treatment for the `/alt` directory.
+Anything that is bind-mounted within this folder will be copied to the containers root filesystem, preserving the path.
+For example, instead of binding to `/zbm` you could bind to `/alt/zbm` and the container will recursively copy all the files under `/alt/zbm` to `/zbm`.
+This is one of the first things tha happens when starting this container, and occurs before any other symlinking or copying occurs.

 ## Command-Line Arguments and Environment Variables

 The build script accepts several command-line arguments or environment